arnoldt100/anansi/documentation/source/Classes/MDNullSimulationVisitor.cpp.rst

 Lifecycle
 ^^^^^^^^^

-.. function:: MDProcessCmdLineVisitor::MDProcessCmdLineVisitor()
+.. function:: MDNullSimulationVisitor::MDNullSimulationVisitor()

    The default constructor.

-.. function:: MDProcessCmdLineVisitor::MDProcessCmdLineVisitor( const MDProcessCmdLineVisitor &other )
+.. function:: MDNullSimulationVisitor::MDNullSimulationVisitor( const MDNullSimulationVisitor &other )

     The copy constructor.

-.. function:: MDProcessCmdLineVisitor::MDProcessCmdLineVisitor(MDProcessCmdLineVisitor && other)
+.. function:: MDNullSimulationVisitor::MDNullSimulationVisitor(MDNullSimulationVisitor && other)

     The copy-move constructor.

-.. function:: MDProcessCmdLineVisitor::~MDProcessCmdLineVisitor()
+.. function:: MDNullSimulationVisitor::~MDNullSimulationVisitor()

     The destructor.